agude/agude.github.io/_books/inversions.md

 {{ this_book }} is polarizing: on [goodreads][gr] it has a reader score of
 3.95---lower than any other Culture novel except {{ c1 }}.
 I understand why:
-the {{ this_series }} is generally "space opera", and {{ this_book }} has not
+the {{ this_series }} is generally "space opera", and {{ this_book }} doesn't
-a single spaceship, ray gun, or Mind.
+have a single spaceship, ray gun, or Mind.
 It reads like standard fantasy with only hints of technology.
 And I loved it.

 [gr]: https://www.goodreads.com/book/show/12017.Inversions